 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. The year-end condensed consolidated balance sheet data was derived from audited financial statements, but does not include all disclosures required by accounting principles generally accepted in the United States of America.
 Accordingly, they do not include all of the information and footnotes required by United States generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the quarter ended March 31, 2009 are not necessarily indicative of the results that may be expected for the year ending December 31, 2009.
+Operating results for the quarter and six months ended June 30, 2009 are not necessarily indicative of the results that may be expected for the year ending December 31, 2009.
+During the second quarter of fiscal 2009, the Company adopted Statement of Financial Accounting Standards No. 165, Subsequent Events, or SFAS 165.
+This standard establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued.
+The adoption of SFAS 165 did not impact the Company's financial position or results of operations.
+Management has evaluated all events or transactions that occurred after June 30, 2009 up through the time of filing on July 31, 2009, the date these condensed consolidated financial statements were issued.
+During this period, there were no material subsequent events that require disclosure in the unaudited condensed consolidated financial statements.
 The unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2008, as filed on March 11, 2009 with the Securities and Exchange Commission, or SEC.
 The condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All significant intercompany accounts and transactions have been eliminated.